-Over twenty years of software product management experience; Director of Product Management at Google; co-founder of talent marketplace Anthology.co backed by $3.3M from Paul Allen's Vulcan Ventures and former general counsel of Facebook (acquired by randrr, Inc. in March 2018); Harvard MBA; Stanford d.school Design Thinking Boot Camp; product management coach.
+Product Management Director at Google/YouTube; Over twenty years of software product management experience; co-founder of talent marketplace Anthology.co backed by $3.3M from Paul Allen's Vulcan Ventures and former general counsel of Facebook (acquired by randrr, Inc. in March 2018); Harvard MBA; Stanford d.school Design Thinking Boot Camp; product management coach.
 Love to share experiences and insights around product strategy -- particularly as it relates to startups and product management.
-Sorry, can not discuss anything that competes with YouTube or randrr.
-Note I am on Central European Time so if you're in the USA, you'd need to propose times in the morning.
+Sorry, can not discuss anything that competes with Google Health.
+Can take calls at 5pm PT or weekend afternoons.

 1. Do you use such services?
 If so, what do you choose?

 I used UserTesting in the past.

 I used it to test new feature ideas and to refine existing UX.

 3. What was the main problem of using such services?

 It got kind of expensive for us (we were a startup) and sometimes the users were not as targeted as we wanted (especially when we were testing b2b stuff).

 4. If you didn't use it, tell me please why?

 5. Will you use such services in future?

 I now work at a large company so probably not since we have researchers on the team who do their own recruiting and testing.
 That said, I find the insights from DIY things like userTesting to be good enough especially if you've done testing before and have some experience with user studies and UX design or product management.